Faculty of Engineering

 As part of a growing institutional push to strengthen our ties with globally prominent institutions, and to implement the university and faculty’s Internationalization on Campus strategy plan, the Faculty of Engineering is pleased to launch its Distinguished International Visiting Scholar Program, managed through the Engineering International Office.

 The Faculty of Engineering (“the Faculty”)’s Distinguished International Visiting Scholar (“DIVS”) Program is funded by the Dean’s Office.
-Each year, up to 10 awards will awarded, with 8 valued at $3,000, and 2 more at $5,000.
+Each year, up to 10 awards will awarded, with each valued at up to $3,000.
 Any additional funds, if required, and logistical/administrative support will be provided by the host Department/School.

 Regular faculty members in Engineering Departments or Schools are invited to nominate distinguished international candidates for short-term visits throughout the year.
 Preference will be given to distinguished international faculty candidates whose scholarship and distinction will contribute to and enliven the Faculty’s scholarship.